JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoConnection Class.md

 Use **BeginTrans**, **CommitTrans** and **RollbackTrans** with a `Connection` object when you want to save or cancel a series of changes made to the source data as a single unit.
 For example, to transfer money between accounts, you subtract an amount from one and add the same amount to the other.
 If either update fails, the accounts no longer balance.
 Making these changes within an open transaction ensures that either all or none of the changes go through.

 Not all providers support transactions.
-Verify that the provider-defined property "Transaction DDL" appears in the `Connection` object's **Properties** collection, indicating that the provider supports transactions.
+Verify that the provider-defined property "Transaction DDL" appears in the `Connection` object's `Properties` collection, indicating that the provider supports transactions.
 If the provider does not support transactions, calling one of these methods will return an error.

-After you call the **BeginTrans method**, the provider will no longer instantaneously commit changes you make until you call **CommitTrans** or **RollbackTrans** to end the transaction.
+After you call the **BeginTrans** method, the provider will no longer instantaneously commit changes you make until you call **CommitTrans** or **RollbackTrans** to end the transaction.

 For providers that support nested transactions, calling the **BeginTrans** method within an open transaction starts a new, nested transaction.
 The return value indicates the level of nesting: a return value of "1" indicates you have opened a top-level transaction (that is, the transaction is not nested within another transaction), "2" indicates that you have opened a second-level transaction (a transaction nested within a top-level transaction), and so forth.
 Calling **CommitTrans** or **RollbackTrans** affects only the most recently opened transaction; you must close or roll back the current transaction before you can resolve any higher-level transactions.